M-Soriano/Crowdfunding_ETL/README.md

 -It also was:

-    copy of ETL_Mini_Project_KOseiassibey_MSoriano (with both option th create contacts Daframe).
+    The xlsx files from the starter code.

     Readme_resouces folder

+    Alternative folder with following files:

+     * copy of ETL_Mini_Project_KOseiassibey_MSoriano (with both option the create contacts Daframe).
-    Alternative folder in Resouces folder, was alternative a crowdfunding_db_schema.sql showing a different way of creating schema(just for informational use).
+     * crowdfunding_db_schema.sql showing a different way of creating schema(just for informational use).
-    The xlsx files from the starter code

 ---